 I'm a huge fan of Chinese Herbs for women's health - especially during the entire menopausal transition.
 And when they're used together with the right diet and lifestyle, the results are even better.

 However, it's important your herbs are sourced carefully and that they're customized for your hormones.

-Supplements are #3 in your menopause plan
+Herbs are #3 in your menopause plan

-Your menopause plan needs to include
+Your want your menopause plan to include

 Your best BASIC menopause supplements include:

-Want to know more about the most important supplements for menopause?
+Want to know more about the most important basic supplements for menopause?
 You'll find it in these videos:

 What's going on with your hormones after menopause?